sirjeff/linkage/README.md

 - 1.1.0 Major code tidy and minor style changes.

 ## Issues
 There is a problem in the way the module holds focus in the CMS.
-I'm looking at this now ... it might mean that I cannot have the page the landing by default without the user having to modify their _config.yml file
+I'm looking at this now ... it might mean that I cannot have linkage as the default landing page without the user having to modify their _config.yml file
 Please use the [issues](https://github.com/sirjeff/linkage/issues) link to add any bungness you find, or check to see what's going on in the funky functions world.

 ## The Future...